BuildForSDG/uplift-backend/README.md

 After clonning the repo to your local machine and moving into the cloned folder, Run `yarn install` to get started by installing dependencies.

-`src/index.js` is the entry to the project and source code should go into the `src` folder.
+`src/server.js` is the entry to the project and source code should go into the `src` folder.

 All tests should be written in the `__tests__' folder.
 There's a sample in there.

-This starter uses [Parcel](https://parceljs.org/getting_started.html) as the bundler.
-It is much simpler that WebPack and the others

 This API utilises a postgres database for data persistence.
 To successfully integrate the database with the application, its is therefore, required that you have a database setup.
 You then need to create a .env file at the project root where you will specify database a connection string environment variable named DATABASE_URL with its values containing required connection details to access the database.
 A sample configuration file has been provided in the project root with examples on how to go about this.

-#### Hints
+### Hints

 -  Run `npm install` or `yarn install` to get started.
 We'll assume you are using Yarn.
 -  Install additional dependencies: `yarn add <dependency-name> [-D]`
 -  Run tests: `yarn test`
 -  Run tests with test coverage info: `yarn test:cover`
 -  Check the codebase for proper syntax and formatting compliance: `yarn lint`
-- Run your app in local dev mode: `yarn start`.
-This puts the bundled app in a `dist` folder, set up a local web server at localhost:1234, and continues to watch for your code changes which it syncs with the local server.
-This means if you loaded the app in a browser, it will auto-refresh as you code along.
-Feel free to use whatever bundler best meets your needs.
-Parcel was only added as a sample and for those looking for a simple but effective solution to the hassle of bundlers.
+-  Run the app in local dev mode: `yarn start`.
+This starts the app in development mode making it available at
+<http://localhost:port>.
+The port is the one specified in the .env file containing your environment variables

 ## Authors